VoiceScienceWorks

 One person create a hoop or landing area with their hands/arms.

-The other person stand a far enough distance away that they are unlikely to successfully land the projectile in the hoop 100% of the time.
+The other person stand a far enough distance away that they are unlikely to land the projectile in the hoop 100% of the time.

 The hoop person respond to each attempt in the following manner: